Eloks7/Memory-Game/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## How to Play

+To play this game you'll need to clone this repository locally as it is not hosted anywhere yet.
+Open the address for index.html in your browser and enjoy the game.